ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

 #.
 An initial guess for the wind speed :math:`V_{a}` is obtained from :eq:`5.24` assuming an initial convective velocity :math:`U_{c} =0` m s\ :sup:`-1` for stable conditions (:math:`\theta _{v,\, atm} -\theta _{v,\, s} \ge 0` as evaluated from :eq:`5.50` ) and :math:`U_{c} =0.5` for unstable conditions (:math:`\theta _{v,\, atm} -\theta _{v,\, s} <0`).

 #.
-An initial guess for the Monin-Obukhov length :math:`L` is obtained from the bulk Richardson number using equation and :eq:`5.46` and :eq:`5.48`.
+An initial guess for the Monin-Obukhov length :math:`L` is obtained from the bulk Richardson number using equations :eq:`5.46` and :eq:`5.48`.

 #.
 Iteration proceeds on the following system of equations: